MiquelNasarre/FourierS2/README.md

 - `Save Figure`: Will popup a save menu where you can write the name of the file, then your figures coefficients will be saved on the
   _coefficients_ folder.
 This will work for any Forier Series, including the coefficients for any $t$ value of an interpolation.

-- `Single View / Double View`: If your surface is linked to a triangularization or viceversa both can be showed at the same time for comparison or individually.
+- `Single View / Double View`: If your surface is linked to a triangulation or viceversa both can be showed at the same time for comparison or individually.

 - `Delete`: It deletes the current main view you have.
 It also erases it from memory.
 Keep in mind deleting some of them may erase features